Juneteenth is now a U.S. Federal Holiday - Now Let's Remove State Confederate Holidays

 Robert E. Lee

 Let's look at Robert E. Lee for a moment.
 He may have been a good leader, his ancestors may have promoted his after Civil War history to showcase his popularity among his supporters and his empathy for slaves.
 He, like most leaders of the day, had both victories and defeats.
 But he was part of the rebellion AGAINST the U.S. His final defeat was the loss of the Civil War, his inditement and loss of rights in the U.S. at the time.
 He was pardoned with other confederates as he continued to lead in his role as president of a College.
-And while he may have lost graciously and promoted unity after the war, he is not a figure we should be celebrating today.

 And it is curious that he was a Virginian, a state that does not celebrate him.
 The 8 states that do, have no connection to him or his home or any accomplishments.
 Robert E. Lee even agreed in his years after the war that he should not be memorialized.